Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Adityamadhav83 / Wikimedia Commons

 This beautiful beach is located on the delta of the Sal River, thus offering a stunning view of the calm sea.
-Betul Beach scenery has a natural vantage view of the 360-degree foothills of the Western Ghats.
-An evening walk to the Betul lighthouse and along the interesting coastline is enough to befuddle the visitor into a newfound appreciation of this part of the world.
-It may be slightly offbeat and definitely a much more secluded beach so one will not find the famous Goan beach shack as seen all over Goa.
+Betul Beach has a natural vantage view of the 360-degree foothills of the Western Ghats.
+An evening walk to the Betul lighthouse and along the interesting coastline is enough to amaze the visitor into a newfound appreciation of this place.
+It is slightly offbeat and definitely a much more secluded beach.

 Distance From Arambol: 83.6 km